Avoid sunburn, dry skin and infections.

-This summer if you’re planning to go bare shoulders or bare legs, you want to make sure your skin looks good, while also keeping it healthy.
+If you’re planning to go bare shoulders or bare legs this summer, you want to make sure your skin looks good, while also keeping it healthy.
 But sunrays, saltwater and chlorinated water can all have ill effects on your skin if you’re not sure how best to take care of it.

-“If your skin is exposed to the elements at the pool, the beach or outside on a hike, make sure you take good care of it to prevent skin cancer, premature aging, rashes and dry skin,” said Geisinger Dermatologist Christine Cabell, MD.
+“If your skin is exposed to the elements at the pool, the beach or outside on a hike, make sure you take good care of it to prevent skin cancer, premature aging, rashes and dry skin,” says Geisinger dermatologist Christine Cabell, MD.

 1. Apply and reapply sunscreen